-A few years ago, I heard Joyce Meyer say that sometimes in marriage the more grounded spouse would need to put in extra effort to keep a marriage growing.
+A few years ago, I heard Joyce Meyer talk about the more grounded spouse might be required to put in extra effort to keep a marriage growing.

-She was speaking from personal experience where for many years, her husband Dave, who was the more grounded of the two, carried the weight of their marriage.
+She was speaking from personal experience where for many years her husband Dave, who was the more grounded of the two, carried the weight of marriage.

-In marriage, we don’t always care about the same thing with the same amount of passion.
+I have learned in marriage, spouses don’t always care about the same thing with the same level of passion.

 For example the wife who wants more conversation will find herself initiating conversation more often…at least as a start or for a season.